 ‘I’m our church’s Authorised Person – what do I need to do?’

-Some things won’t change, so you’ll still need to:
+Some things haven’t changed, so you still need to:

 - do the necessary checks to ensure a couple are eligible to be married in your building, and that all details on the marriage schedule/document are correct

 - (For Church of England and Church in Wales) perform the relevant marriage preliminaries (e.g. calling of the banns)